 - Final Thought: Why It Pays to Hire a Professional

-The Average Cost of Rewiring a House in 2020
+The Average Cost of Rewiring a House

 A typical American household spends an average of $2,100 to rewire their home, though the cost to rewire a house could be as little as $1,500 or as much as $10,000+.